tylerthomasallen/docs/src/pages/web/deep-views.md

 ![image](/img/pages/deepviews/deepviews_allthecooks.gif)

-!!! note "If you already have a mobile website"
+!!! note "Intended for apps without a mobile website"
-    The [Website to App Routing]({{base.url}}/features/website-to-app-routing) feature can be used to recreate the functionality of Deepviews using your own website.
-If you already host your own content previews, this is a good alternative!
+    If you already have a mobile website with content, [Journeys](/pages/web/journeys/) is better suited.

 !!! warning
-    For Deepviews to function as intended, you should [integrate the Branch SDK]({{base.url}}/getting-started/sdk-integration-guide) into your app and [configure deep link routing]({{base.url}}/getting-started/deep-link-routing).
+    For Deepviews to function as intended, you should integrate the Branch SDK and configure deep link routing.

 ## Setup